-- 1. Application Fee: The Foundation will charge a non-refundable fee of \$250 due upon the filing of an easement application.
+- 1. Application Fee (for tax-motivated easements): The Foundation will charge a non-refundable fee of \$250 due upon the filing of an easement application.
 The fee will cover the expenses incurred in reviewing the application for conformance with the Foundation's general acceptance criteria.
-Applications will not be considered by the Foundation until the fee is paid in full. - Negotiation Fee: The Foundation will charge a fee of \$3,000 due upon entering into negotiations and refundable in the event that the Foundation terminates the negotiations.
+Applications will not be considered by the Foundation until the fee is paid in full. - Negotiation Fee (all easements): The Foundation will charge a fee of \$4,000 due upon entering into negotiations and refundable in the event that the Foundation terminates the negotiations.
 The negotiation fee will cover the costs of site visits, preparation of initial reports, architectural evaluation, preparation of a photographic record, preparation of legal documents, execution of easement documents, and recording of the executed deed.

-F. ENDOWMENT CONTRIBUTIONS
+F. ENDOWMENT/STEWARDSHIP CONTRIBUTIONS

-The Foundation will require an endowment contribution to cover the costs of administering the easement in perpetuity.
-The Foundation's goal is to assure a total endowment fund sufficient to defray the cost of administering the entire easement portfolio.
-The amount of the endowment contribution is based on a percentage of the appraised value of the property immediately prior to the easement donation.
-The minimum endowment contribution is \$5,000, with the amounts increasing as the value of the property rises.
+The Foundation requests an endowment contribution to cover the costs of administering the easement in perpetuity.
+The Foundation's goal is to assure a total endowment fund sufficient to defray the cost of administering, and if necessary, defending the entire easement portfolio.
+The suggested amount of the endowment contribution is based on a percentage of the appraised value of the property immediately prior to the easement donation.

-1. Endowment contributions will be based on the following schedule:
+1. Endowment contributions may be based on the following schedule:

-Appraised Value of Property Endowment Contribution Less than \$500,000 \$5,000 (minimum) \$500,000 - \$2 million 1% of appraised value \$2 million - \$4 million 1% of first \$2 million plus 1⁄2% of additional value Over \$4 million Negotiable, but not less than \$30,000 a.
-Interior Easement: \$5,000 b.
+Appraised Value of Property Endowment Contribution Less than \$500,000 \$7,500 (minimum) \$500,000 - \$2 million 1% of appraised value \$2 million - \$6 million 1% of first \$2 million plus 1⁄2% of additional value Over \$6 million Negotiable, but not less than \$40,000 a.
+Easement Amendments: \$4,000 per amendment b.
+Interior Easement: \$5,000 c.
 Multiple Buildings: